djh00t/Leviathan/corpus/mermaid-js-documentation/docs/news/blog.md

 26 April 2023 · 11 mins

-Documentation tends to be bad because companies and projects don’t fully realize the costs of bad documentation.
+Documentation tends to be bad because companies and projects don't fully realize the costs of bad documentation.

 ## [Automatic text wrapping in flowcharts is here!](https://www.mermaidchart.com/blog/posts/automatic-text-wrapping-in-flowcharts-is-here/)